-WASHINGTON, D.C. — Environmental groups on Jan.
-9 filed a petition for a writ of certiorari with the U.S. Supreme Court, contending that a lower court “discarded Pennsylvania’s statutory definition of finality, and instead inserted its own federal standard of finality” when it ruled that federal law preempted the state review process for the construction of a pipeline that would carry hydraulically fractured gas through several counties in the state (Delaware Riverkeeper Network, et al. v.
-Secretary of Pennsylvania Department of Environmental Protection, et al., No. N/A, U.S. Sup.).
+WASHINGTON, D.C. — The U.S. Supreme Court on April 29 denied certiorari sought by environmental groups that contended that a lower court erred when it ruled that federal law preempted the review process for the construction of a pipeline that would carry hydraulically fractured gas through several counties in Pennsylvania (Delaware Riverkeeper Network, et al. v.
+Secretary of Pennsylvania Department of Environmental Protection, et al., No. 18-1106, U.S. Sup.).